tyc/successfulunittest/manuscript/Let_Get_Testing.md

 The construction of the test code should be next.
 It is constructed as a `for` loop where the test data is iterated over by the test code.
 It iterates for the entire dataset.

+	/* set up the loop to iterate over all the each combination
+	 * of the test data in the truth table.
+	 */
 	for ( 	index = 0;
 			index < (sizeof(test_data)/sizeof(test_data[0]));
 			index++
 		)
 	{
-		bool_t expected_init_OK;
+		/* setup the inputs into the function under test */ bool_t expected_init_OK;
 		init_pwm_return_value = test_data[index].init_pwm_return_value;
 		init_pwm_reinit_flag = test_data[index].init_pwm_reinit_flag;

+		/* execute the function */
 		expected_init_OK = init_pwm_if(test_data[index].channel);

-		assert(expected_init_OK == test_data[index].expected_init_OK);
+		/* check that the result is the same as the expected */ assert(expected_init_OK == test_data[index].expected_init_OK);
 	}

 The code within the `for` loop does the actual testing.
 At the start of the loop, it configures the mocked objects for the return values, calls the function under tests.
 It checks that the return values are correct.
-The checking is via the `assert_true()` macro, an assertion is generated if the test clause evaluates to a FALSE.
+The checking is via the `assert()` macro, an assertion is generated if the test clause evaluates to a FALSE.

 ## Building the code

 To execute the test, it is necessary to build the binary.
-I have adopted a simple makefile to build the binary.
-It is clear and simple to see what is going on.

 Assuming that you are using clang, you can compile the binary using the following command.

 	clang -I../../include -I../MCAL pwm_if_test.c pwm_if.c -o unittest

 The include paths as specified by the `-I` option specifies where the headers are.
 Feel free to change them for your setup.
 In this example, it is including the header for the` pwm.h `by including the `MCAL` directory, and it is including `std_types.h` from the `include` directory.

 If the unit test passes, no assertion will be generated.
 An assertion triggered off is a failed test case.

 ## Test coverage

-For this test case, it is important to check the tode coverage is adequate.
+For this test case, it is important to check the code coverage is adequate.
 This is a question that needs to be constantly asked, and the initial target is always 100% coverage for code and branch.
-If neither of these two metrics are at 100% coverage when you release the software module, there are gaps in the code that were not tested.
+If neither of these two metrics are at 100% coverage when you release the software module, there are gaps in the code that are not tested.

 The analysis for the test coverage is highly dependent on the implementation of the code.